pro2025/Python/README.md

 - Dict can be nested to any arbitary depth
 - Dict can use only immutable types of obj as its key
 - In dict key can't be duplicate

+# Numpy
+-Python Library for doing various operations in simpiler and faster way